alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • All personal information records of a domestic violence/assault victim

-• Records pertaining to parental rights including guardianship records
+• Records pertaining to parental rights, including guardianship records

 • Records detailing the financial status or property inventory of selected persons